Seattle police investigating fatal hit-and-run in Bitter Lake neighborhood

 Officers responded to the incident near the 12500 block of Aurora Avenue North around 8:30 p.m., Seattle police spokesman Patrick Michaud said.
 The incident involved one car and possibly a pedestrian, Michaud said.

-Seattle fire spokeswoman Kristin Tinsley said the man was dead upon arrival.
+Seattle fire spokeswoman Kristin Tinsley said medics attempted life-saving efforts when they arrived, but the man, who was a pedestrian, died at the scene.

 Traffic is now blocked in all directions, and police urged people to avoid the area if possible.